19hours/sg-statutes/Acts/Registration of Criminals Act.md

 8\.
 Any authorised officer may —

-(a) take or cause to be taken the finger impressions and photographs of any person under arrest who is accused of any crime;
+(a) take or cause to be taken the finger impressions and photographs of any person who is accused of any crime and who —

+(i) is under arrest or in lawful custody; or

+(ii) is released on bail or personal bond, whether by a court or otherwise;

+[Act 8 of 2016 wef 01/08/2016]

 (aa) carry out a forensic procedure on an individual if the authorised officer is also a forensic specialist;